Module 2

 Fiona's statement — before it goes to the FT

-Niamh has just forwarded you Fiona's voice memo.
-Fiona dictated it on her phone after Niamh's call — this is the audio that will be transcribed into NovaTech's FT response tomorrow morning.
+Niamh's just forwarded Fiona's voice memo — the audio that'll be transcribed into tomorrow's FT response.
 Audit the lines.
-Anything misleading or factually contradicted by what NovaTech already has on file is an Article 99 exposure: penalties up to €7.5M or 1% of turnover for supplying inaccurate information to authorities once the FT story escalates.
+Anything misleading or contradicted by what NovaTech has on file is Article 99 exposure: up to €7.5M or 1% of turnover for inaccurate info once the story escalates.

-Listen to the full memo, then click the timeline at every line that should not ship without revision.
-Flagging defensible lines costs points — an audit that suspects everything is a useless audit.
+Listen to the memo, click the timeline at every line that shouldn't ship.
+Flagging defensible lines costs points.

 Fiona Gallagher, CMO